Ways to give

 Gifts of cash

 Most contributions to the foundation are gifts of cash.
-These can be made at any time by filling out our online donation form.

 An irrevocable gift of a life insurance policy naming the Lincoln Hospital Foundation as the owner and beneficiary presents a very appealing way of making an outright charitable gift.

 You may give property to the foundation and deduct the fair market value as a charitable contribution.

 A lifetime gift with retained income benefit to the donor, or other beneficiaries named by the donor, is an ideal method of obtaining both an immediate tax deduction and a later estate tax deduction.
 Appreciated property is an attractive funding strategy for a charitable remainder trust since capital gains taxes will be avoided when the property is sold by the trust at a later date.

 A bequest is an instruction in your will that a certain portion of your estate be given to a named beneficiary.
 Charitable bequests to the foundation allow you to extend your support beyond your lifetime.
 A gift through a will is the most common deferred gift.
 It is a means of providing a meaningful gift without diminishing assets during a donor's lifetime.